Discover who lived in your house before you with address search

-Findmypast's UK census records can reveal who lived in your house in 1911 and beyond.
+Exploring Findmypast's censuses and other property records can reveal who lived in your house back in 1911 and beyond.

 Start a 14-day free trial

-Use this guide to research property records, find out who has previously lived in your house and get the most out of census address searches.
+Use this guide to research property records, find out who has previously lived in your house and get the most out of census address searches, ultimately, helping you discover the colourful history of your house.

 To start using the address search tool, head to any of our UK census records sets from 1841 to 1911.
 You can access these via the A-Z of records.
 To search for an address rather than a person, select 'Address' from the 'Person/Address' toggle switch at the top of the search screen.